Master Wildlife Conservationist Program

 What Is Involved?

 Participants receive approximately 40 hours of intensive classroom and field training.
 After completing a training session, each participant provides 40 hours of volunteer service within the first 18 months to become certified as a Master Wildlife Conservationist (MWC).
-Volunteer service primarily involves public outreach but may also include assisting Wildlife Division Staff with projects and fieldwork.
+Volunteer service primarily involves public outreach but may also include assisting Wildlife Division Staff with special projects.
 Continued learning opportunities will be provided for established MWCs each year.
 Following the initial volunteer period (18 months), MWCs must provide 25 hours of volunteer service and attend at least one continued learning class annually to remain certified.
 There is no cost to the participants.

 Program Goals

-The Master Wildlife Conservationist Program fosters a dedicated corps of knowledgeable volunteers who promote healthy and sustainable relationships between Connecticut’s residents and wildlife resources.
+The Master Wildlife Conservationist Program (MWCP) fosters a dedicated corps of knowledgeable volunteers who promote healthy and sustainable relationships between Connecticut’s residents and wildlife resources.
 The goals of the program are as follows:

 To be notified of future training sessions, please complete this form.
 Plans for future training sessions, including dates and other details, are in development.